Sections Of This Article:

 Introduction

-Art needs to fulfill all of these factors to be art.
+Art needs to fulfil all of these factors to be art.
 So to understand how to judge whether a specific watch is art or not, make sure you understand each of these factors which I’ll explain below.

 Watches no longer have an important value in terms of their timekeeping function (with everyone having the precise time on their smartphone), so people, for various reasons, seek to define them as something else of value, especially when they are obviously beautiful and come with hefty price tags, often defining them as “art” without having much understanding of what art really means.
 This also relates, to some degree, to the aftershocks of the quartz crisis, which polarized watches into either cheap functional items, or expensive, beautiful ones.